christiangenco/microconfrecap/editor/posts/ankur-nagpal.md

 They now divide growth into **strong-armed growth** and **evergreen growth** (growth that moves organic customers added per day, churn rate, or average revenue per customer).

----

 # Questions

 **This seems to go against the advice of doing one thing well.
 How do you reconcile your one-off growth projects with that?**

-We never found one strategy to grow that continued to work.
-There was no single channel we could focus on and still hit our numbers.
+_We never found one strategy to grow that continued to work.
+There was no single channel we could focus on and still hit our numbers._

 **How many people did you have dedicated to growth at each stage?**

-It was never smaller than 4 people.
-Right now our growth team is like its own mini company (even with its own engineers) - about 16.
+_It was never smaller than 4 people.
+Right now our growth team is like its own mini company (even with its own engineers) - about 16._

 **Should I focus on growth or product first?**

-Once you have some kind of product market fit, don't use product improvements as an excuse to not push on growth.
-You'll never feel ready enough.
+_Once you have some kind of product market fit, don't use product improvements as an excuse to not push on growth.
+You'll never feel ready enough._

+<iframe sandbox="allow-scripts allow-same-origin" security="restricted" src="https://lan.io/blog/podcast/ankur-nagpal/embed/" width="100%" height="700" title="Rob Walling Recap Interview - Lanio" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" class="wp-embedded-content"></iframe>
+<script type='text/javascript'>const wp = document.querySelector(".wp-embedded-content"); window.addEventListener("message", ({data, origin}) => {if(origin === "https://lan.io" && data && data.message === "height" && data.value) wp.height = data.value})</script>